 Here are 5 Key Points

-- You have to have an existing pension that you’ve contributed to even if you are no longer paying into it.
+- You have to have an existing pension you’ve contributed to even if you no longer pay into it.

 - You can use carry forward for employer/company pension contributions (particularly useful if you’re a controlling director with a profitable business).

 - Remember tax relief on personal pension contributions is limited to your earned income.

 - You can’t use carry forward if you’ve taken pension benefits since 2015 (there are some exceptions).

 When is Carry Forward Useful?

 - You’re a business owner and want to maximise your pension contributions.